Is it Cheaper to Buy Disney World Tickets Online or at the Gate?

 One very attractive perk of buying online is that you reduce the waiting time at the gate.
 A look at the other benefits of online tickets will reveal why it’s a better and cheaper option.

 While the ticket price is the same, you’ll come across discount websites that offer slightly different prices.
 Take note that these third parties are in no way affiliated to Disney.
 Although they may be authorized to resell the tickets, they don’t act on behalf of Disney.
+These sellers would include AAA who offers tickets but not necessarily at a discounted rate nor do they offer any type of linking service.

 Most of them will offer you discounted prices depending on the packages you buy.
 If you have a “My Disney Experience Account,” you can link your purchase here.
-This way, you have the chance to make three Fast Pass selections for each day you visit.

 There are a lot of guests who get confused with Disneyland and Walt Disney World.
 Disneyland is located in California and consists of 2 parks: Disneyland and California Adventure.
 Walt Disney World is located in Orlando FL and consists of 4 theme parks and 2 water parks.